mohamedirfansh/NTUOSS-IntroFrontEnd-Workshop/README.md

 ```

 ## Build a Weather App
 We will be using our knowledge of HTML, CSS and JavaScript to build a simple weather app.
 Afterwhich, we will come back and learn a bit on APIs and apply that knowledge to finish our project.
-You can access the source of the app in this repo.
+You can access the source code of the app in this repo.
+You can try using the app [here](https://mohamedirfansh.github.io/NTUOSS-IntroFrontEnd-Workshop/).
+> Note: Since the API we will be using is free and does not require a key, it is a little buggy when it receives an overload of requests.
+You will occassionally see Shuzenji as your location.
+Ignore it and continue refreshing.
+Your correct location will appear.

 ![Weather App](images/weather-app.png)